axonivy-market/snowflake-connector/snowflake-connector-product/README.md

 > [!NOTE]
 > You can verify the public key fingerprint by referencing [Verify the user’s public key fingerprint](https://docs.snowflake.com/en/user-guide/key-pair-auth#verify-the-user-s-public-key-fingerprint)
 7. Update your `variables.yaml`
+> [!NOTE]
+> The username must be matched to the username in the profile's Snowflake.

 ```
 @variables.yaml@